-It features stunning dark green foliage or leaves.
+Rhaphidophora decursiva features stunning dark green foliage or leaves.
 These leaves are known to change shape as the plant matures.
-From small oval-shaped leaves to more mature slender but large foliage.
-They do produce flowering blooms of yellow color.
+Rhaphidophora decursiva juvenile plants have small oval-shaped leaves, but as these mature they develop into slender but large leaves.

 Dragon tail plants are best kept in areas with bright but filtered lighting.
 They can survive some direct exposure to sunlight.
 But this should not be for long hours as you risk them getting scorched.
 Low lighting can limit its growth but would make it creep more in search of better lighting.